 ← All Guides

 For more than three decades, the drinking water at Marine Corps Base Camp Lejeune in North Carolina was contaminated with some of the most toxic industrial chemicals known to medicine.
 Veterans, Marines, Navy personnel, civilian employees, and family members who lived or worked on base between August 1, 1953 and December 31, 1987 were unknowingly exposed to trichloroethylene (TCE), perchloroethylene (PCE), benzene, vinyl chloride, and other volatile organic compounds at concentrations hundreds of times above safe limits.
-The PACT Act of 2022 created a new presumptive benefit pathway and a separate federal tort claim right.
-This guide explains who qualifies, what conditions are covered, how to file, and what to expect in 2025.
+The PACT Act of 2022 — the largest expansion of VA benefits in decades — created a new presumptive benefit pathway for Camp Lejeune veterans and a separate federal tort claim right.
+This guide explains who qualifies, what conditions are covered, how the PACT Act changed things, how to file, and what to expect in 2026.

 What Happened at Camp Lejeune